khalid-hussain/shaheen/chap8.md

 "I will go to father right away."

-The next day, Abul Hassan said to Al-Zeghel, "I would like to meet the teacher that you have appointed for Abdullah.
+The next day, Abul Hassan said to Al-Zeghel, "I would like to meet the teacher that you have appointed for Abu Abdullah.
 He seems to be an intelligent man.
 Today, I felt a lot of change in Abu Abdullah's views.
 He was getting upset over the fact that I did not take him along with me to the campaign."